Veason-silverbullet/ViTLP/finetuning/SynthDog-bbox/README.md

 ## Resource Preparation
 - For text corpus, we leveraged [English Wikipedia Corpus](https://dumps.wikimedia.org/enwiki/) to generate ViTLP pre-training data.

 - For text fonts, we used 10+ fonts to improve the content diversity of ViTLP pre-training data.
-See `resources/font`.
+See `./resources/font`.

 - For document paper background, we used 1000-class ImageNet and MS COCO images as background to improve the content diversity of ViTLP pre-training data.
-See `resources/background`.
+See `./resources/background`.

-- For generation config, we set the high-resolution document parameters at `config.yaml`.
+- For generation config, we set the high-resolution document parameters at `./config.yaml`.

 - For package requirements, `pip install synthtiger Pillow==9.5.0`.

 ## Usage
-For example, to render 10 documents with bboxes (run `generate_data.sh`):
+For example, to render 10 documents with bboxes (run `./generate_data.sh`):

 <pre><code>synthtiger -o synthetic_images -c 10 -v template.py SynthDoG config.yaml</code></pre>

-The generated images and corresponding metadata are at `synthetic_images`.
+The generated images and corresponding metadata are at `./synthetic_images`.